Because smoking tobacco,

 For main meals consume far more fish and seafood than meat.
 Choose game birds,

-rabbit and venison and organically farmed beef or free range poultry and organ meats which
+rabbit and venison and organically farmed grass-fed beef or free range poultry and organ meats which

 have higher concentrates of essential nutrients.
 Daily consumption of protein